porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

 .. image:: {filename}/images/anaconda-screenshots/0007.png
    :align: center
+   :alt: Set the time zone to my region and the source for it as Network Time on

 Additionally, we choose our `Region` and `City`, and based on this selection, the time and date are automatically set.